Stallone's film props could fetch millions at auction

-LONDON Action star Sylvester Stallone is putting up for sale props from his "Rocky" and "Rambo" movies in an auction organizers say could fetch up to $6 million.
+LONDON Oct 6 Action star Sylvester Stallone is putting up for sale props from his "Rocky" and "Rambo" movies in an auction organisers say could fetch up to $6 million.

 Fans will have the chance to bid on more than 1,400 personal items, props and costumes used in the Hollywood star's films including the black leather jacket Stallone wore as Rocky Balboa and the bandana used by his character John Rambo.